project-ida/two-state-quantum-systems/src/03-a-two-state-system-in-a-quantised-field.md

 minus = basis(2, 1)
 ```

-In the last tutorial, we made the perturbation $\delta$ time dependent ($\sin{\omega t}$) and discovered a resonance effect.
-Even when the perturbation was small, the two level system could be made to oscillate (see [Rabi cycle](https://en.wikipedia.org/wiki/Rabi_cycle)) between the upper and lower energy state when i.e. $\omega = 2A$ - this is the physical basis for stimulated emission.
+In the [last tutorial](https://github.com/project-ida/two-state-quantum-systems/blob/master/02-perturbing-a-two-state-system.ipynb), we made the perturbation $\delta$ time dependent ($\sin{\omega t}$) and discovered a resonance effect.
+Even when the perturbation was small, the two level system could be made to oscillate (see [Rabi cycle](https://en.wikipedia.org/wiki/Rabi_cycle)) between the upper and lower energy state i.e. when $\omega = 2A$ - this is the physical basis for stimulated emission.

 ## 3.2 - What is a quantum field?